-Filed by the e Registrant Filed by a Party other than the Registrant □ Chec k the a appropriate box: Prelin minary Proxy Statement Conf idential, for Use of the Com nmission Only (as permitted by Rule 14a-6(e)(2)) \checkmark Defin nitive Proxy Statement Defin nitive Additional Materials Solic iting Material Pursuant to § 240.14a-12 Integrated Electrical Services, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Paym nent of Filing Fee (Check the appro priate box): No fe ee required.
-Fee c computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securi ities to which transaction applies: (2) Aggregate number of secur rities to which transaction applies: (3) Per unit price or other under fee is calculated and state l erlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing now it was determined): (4) Proposed maximum aggreg gate value of transaction: (5) Total fee paid: Fee p oaid previously with prelimin nary materials. s offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registra ation Statement No.: (3) Filing Party: (4) Date Filed:
+- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) - Definitive Proxy Statement - Definitive Additional Materials - □ Soliciting Material Pursuant to §240.14a-12

+Integrated Electrical Services, Inc.

+(Name of Registrant as Specified In Its Charter)

+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+- \square No fee required. - \Box Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - □ Fee paid previously with preliminary materials. - Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party:

+(4) Date Filed: